Agroha Mound: Coins

 Silver and bronze coins belonging to different periods have been found at the site.
 The coins hoard includes four Indo-Greek coins, one punch-marked coin, and fifty-one coins of Agrodaka.
 They belong to Roman, Kushana, Yaudheya and Gupta Empire.
 Language used is Prakrit.

 Seals

 Many seals have also been found.
 They are inscribed with words like Pitradutt, " Sadhu Vridhasya", "Shamkar Malasya", "Madrsya", etc.

-Others
+Other artifacts

 Besides the numerous stone sculptures, iron and copper implements and beads of semi-precious stones have also been found.